Admission to doctoral studies at FyFa

 - Form 3: "Individual study plan".
 Find more information see the instructions to form 3.

-About the attachments to the study plan: For an examle of how to write the research plan, download the research plan template.
+About the attachments to the study plan: Download the research plan template.
 Please note that your attached CV should be no longer than two pages.

 And an agreement between your FyFa supervisor and you, the student: